binitdatta/master-english-to-understand-programming/README.md

 	B. This is one way of integrating your legacy applications with OAuth2

-	C. <pre><code>This is applicable when the company that owns the Resource Server also owns the Clients.
-Clients can be Web Apps, native mobile apps or JavaScript Apps</code></pre>
+	C. This is applicable when the company that owns the Resource Server also owns the Clients.
+Clients can be Web Apps, native mobile apps or JavaScript Apps

 	D. The client first asks a username and password from the resource owner